jeswin/wireman/README.md

 # wireman

-Build tools for node.js multi-module projects - without having to deploy them to npm for every little change you make.
-For instance, if you have a project A which depends on B which depends on C, you can use wireman to automatically build (and npm link) project C and project B while building project A.
+Build tools for node.js multi-package projects - without having to deploy them to npm for every little change you make.
+For instance, if you have a project A which depends on B which depends on C, you can use wireman to automatically build project C and project B while building project A.

+For all projects, wireman will fetch all deps from npm (according to package.json), run a build command and npm link it into the global node_modules directory.

 ## Installation